alalonde/angular-multi-select/README.md

 Features:
 * Pass in an expression to represent the display of an item
 * Column headers customizable
+* (6/3/14) Supports a new attribute 'required-min' which adds form validation for a minimum number of selected values.

 Usage:
 `angular.module('myApp', ['multi-select', ...]);`